 - Confirm that students have signed Acceptable Use Policy statements on file, or pass out copies of the Model Acceptable Use Policy or your school systemís Acceptable Use Policy and require that the information is turned in before students create online e-mail addresses, profiles, or other Internet resources.

-- Make copies or transparencies of the Name Story Assignment, Naming T-Chart, Online Name Form, Online Profile Tips, Online Persona Evaluation Form, and if desired, the Keeping Kids Safer on the Internet: Tips for Parents and Guardians brochure.
+- Make copies or transparencies of the Name Story Assignment, Naming T-Chart, Online Name Form, Online Profile Tips, and Online Persona Evaluation Form.

 - Schedule this lesson so that students will have time to interview or gather details about the names theyíre exploring.
 If you complete the first session on the last day of a week, for instance, students will have the weekend to interview someone for the activity.